-Where roadways in subdivisions under construction have not yet been accepted by the town, but will be accepted by the town upon completion of the roadway construction, the Town of Pembroke shall provide the following municipal services to the affected residents:
+Where roadways in subdivisions under construction have not yet been accepted by the town, the applicant or association, if one exists, is responsible for all street maintenance, including but not limited to snow plowing, roadway sanding and salting, street lights, trash removal, and stormwater system operation and maintenance. but will be accepted by the town upon completion of the roadway construction, the Town of Pembroke shall provide the following municipal services to the affected residents:

-- A Residential trash and garbage pick up: subject to § 133-2 of the Code of the Town of Pembroke.
-This residential trash does not include leaves, brush, construction material, old furniture, etc. - B. Winter roadway maintenance: This roadway maintenance shall include snow plowing, roadway sanding and salting.
+A Residential trash and garbage pick up: subject to § 133-2 of the Code of the Town of Pembroke.
+This residential trash does not include leaves, brush, construction material, old furniture, etc.

+B. Winter roadway maintenance: This roadway maintenance shall include snow plowing, roadway sanding and salting.
 The developer shall pay a fee to the town for this service, calculated at the rate to be determined by the Town Engineer and Road Agent.
 This fee is to be paid to the town by November 1 of each year.